Logo Voyage

 Be vigilant and aware of your surroundings; if you see any signs of a protest or disturbance, you should leave the area immediately and seek a safe place.

-It is strongly recommended that you monitor and listen to local media during your stay in Algeria.
+It is strongly recommended that you monitor local media during your stay in Algeria.

 Extreme weather